chaitu2512/material_cards/README.md

 ```ets
 this.model.setMediaIconPosition(MediaIconPosition.Top)
 ```
-All the Variables can be reset to their default values
+All the Variables can be reset to their default values by call reset function.
 ```ets
 this.model.reset()
 ```